ROADS © www.rt66pix.com

-The Interstate system that evolved from all this was built for safety, speed and traffic volumes.
+The Interstate system was built for safety, speed and traffic volumes.
 Language used in selling the 1956 legislation is instructive.
 We settled on utilitarian "Interstate and Defense Highways" not parkways.
 Design requirements included adequate clearances for military equipment, troop movements and safe evacuations of major cities in a nuclear attack.
 Any scenery you might pass on the Interstates is incidental--and besides, it would cost too much to bulldoze everything.
 Our T-shirt slogan sums it up: "Route 66, Interstate 0."

 A few spots on the Interstates have grace if not beauty.
 This is I-25 and I-40 meeting in the high desert near downtown Albuquerque NM, bypassing Central Avenue--historic Route 66.
 The concrete has been painted traditional NM colors which helps a lot.
 And trees "feather" the abrupt boundary between earth and sky.
 Some beautification projects work, but fumes, road salt etc. mean that only strong, well-adapted vegetation survives.

-Engineering on the Interstates is generally good, with the exception of left exits, and 15 MPH (24 km/h) ramps.
+Engineering on the Interstates is generally good, with the exception of left exits and 15 MPH (24 km/h) ramps.
 Many awkward spots could not be avoided, especially in cities and mountainous areas.
-Others like the I-95 Springfield interchange in VA were done on the cheap, created years of agony for drivers, and had to be rebuilt at great cost.
+But others like the wretched I-95 Springfield interchange in VA were done on the cheap, created years of agony for drivers, and then had to be rebuilt at great cost.

 Engineers learned how not to do it on 1930s-40s urban road projects.
-They left behind mistakes in concrete and steel.
-Fortunately, many of those primitive early attempts (Davison Freeway in Detroit, Central Expressway in Dallas) have been rebuilt.
+Fortunately, many primitive early attempts (Davison Freeway in Detroit, Central Expressway in Dallas) have been rebuilt.
 Many, but not all.
 One survivor is still largely intact, an obsolete thrill ride that some commuters have no choice but to use twice daily.
 It's in the state that built a culture (or at least a pop-culture) around cars.

 Between 1938-41, segments of the eight mile (13 km) Arroyo Seco Parkway opened connecting Los Angeles with suburban Pasadena CA. This was the start of the LA freeway system, replacing an original section of Route 66.
 The Parkway has divided pavement with a narrow median and controlled access.
 It also climbs hills with narrow lanes, tight turns, a dangerous median curb plus woefully inadequate entrances and exits.
 Trucks have been banned since 1943, because it was too dangerous for them--and they were too dangerous for everybody else!
 This hideosity is now called the 110 or Pasadena Freeway.